akMalikGit/DL_app_predict_backend/README.md

 ```
 Update the configuration settings in your Flask application as needed.
 This might include MongoDB connection details, file paths, and other settings.

+**Update app.py**

+If you have enabled authorization on the database please enable the parameters of *MongoClient* method
+(Update app.py line no 43)

 ## Start the Application
 Run the Flask application:
 ```bash